BevilaquaBruno/slim-api/README.md

 # An API with slim micro framerwork
 ## How to run this:
-> I guess I do not even need to say what you need to make it work. but if you born in another planet, i have to say you should have:
+> I guess I do not even need to say what you need to make it work, but if you were born in another planet, i have to say you should have:
 - php v5.5 | or latest
 - Composer
 - Slim framerwork